Big History: Comparison with conventional history

 Big History, in contrast to conventional history, has more of an interdisciplinary basis.
 Advocates sometimes view conventional history as "microhistory" or "shallow history", and note that three-quarters of historians specialize in understanding the last 250 years while ignoring the "long march of human existence."
 However, one historian disputed that the discipline of history has overlooked the big view, and described the "grand narrative" of Big History as a "cliché that gets thrown around a lot."
 One account suggested that conventional history had the "sense of grinding the nuts into an ever finer powder."
 It emphasizes long-term trends and processes rather than history-making individuals or events.
 Historian Dipesh Chakrabarty of the University of Chicago suggested that Big History was less politicized than contemporary history because it enables people to "take a step back."
 It uses more kinds of evidence than the standard historical written records, such as fossils, tools, household items, pictures, structures, ecological changes and genetic variations.

+Historian’s Big History

+Some historians have developed approaches to Big History that keep traditional historical methods at the center.
+These versions of the field link human history to natural history but still rely on narrative explanation, cultural evolution, and comparative study.
+In this view, Big History is not only about cosmic or biological change but also about how human societies develop over time.

+This approach has roots in Enlightenment universal history and in the work of macrohistorians such as William H. McNeill, who argued that human communities must be understood in relation to one another and within their wider environmental settings.
+David Christian’s early Big History courses also followed this pattern, combining scientific accounts of the universe with conventional historical interpretation.

+Historian-centered Big History often highlights: